If you live in an area that gets several feet of snow each winter, a snowblower will likely be a beneficial purchase for your home.

 How do I use a snowblower to clear snow from a gravel driveway?

-A person might be hesitant to use a snow blower on a gravel driveway.
+A person might hesitate to use a snow blower on a gravel driveway.
 It appears improbable that you could successfully remove snow without gathering a lot of gravel and potentially harming or damaging someone or someone’s property by tossing boulders through the chute.

 To clear snow on gravel terrain, only two- or three-stage gas snow blowers are available.
 This method will leave a thin layer of snow on the ground, which will melt after a few hours in the sun.